Veterinary Technician Program

 • Adhere to applicable standards and regulations in animal healthcare settings

-How To Apply To The Veterinary Technician Program Program
+How To Apply To The Veterinary Technician Program

 • Step 1

-Step 1: Complete all prerequisites, including the certificate of technical studies in Veterinary Office, and be in good academic standing.
+Step 1: Complete all prerequisites, including the one-semester certificate of technical studies in Veterinary Office, and be in good academic standing.

 • Step 2